Bethlehem monastery loses court battle on Israeli wall

 Around 50,000 Palestinian Christians, including 17,000 Catholics, live among 4 million Muslims in the Israeli-occupied West Bank and in Gaza.

-They say Israel's checkpoints and separation barrier cut them off from their neighbours and holy places in Jerusalem.
+They say Israel's checkpoints and separation barrier cut them off from their neighbors and holy places in Jerusalem.

 Some 90 percent of Palestinian Christians live in a 20-km (13-mile) stretch from Ramallah and East Jerusalem to Bethlehem - an area locked in a labyrinth of Jewish settlements, Israeli-only roads and a drab concrete walls.